roman-milk/roman-milk.github.io/carin.md

  She released the swollen clitty and began nibbling on the puffy labia.
 Her finger never stopped pumping in and out of the heated honey-hole and Cari ensured the sensitive spot got raked each time.
 She managed an upward glance and noticed the woman had a tit in each hand.
 Sandra cupped her own boobs and used her fingers to caress the erect nipples, brazenly showing the big knobs to the world.

  Cari sensed the woman was overdue so she returned her mouth to the engorged clitoris.
 There was a few seconds of begging and pleading from her lover and then something thick and creamy filled her mouth.
 Cari swallowed the cum and added another finger when she rammed her hand to the hilt.
 The woman's hips thrust upward and jerked frantically, as her ass bounced all over the sofa cushion.
 It was her first womanly experience and Cari was bringing joy to one of the women of her dreams.
-Report_Story #2